slaubi/the-fast-track/8.1/en/29-performance.rst

 .. index::
     single: Profiling;API

-Profiling the API or the SPA is better done on the CLI via the Blackfire CLI Tool that you have installed previously:
+Profiling the API is better done on the CLI via the Blackfire CLI Tool that you have installed previously:

 .. code-block:: terminal
     :class: ignore